Political positions of John McCain: Defense spending

-McCain supports ending the Boeing C-17 Globemaster III, the Boeing YAL-1 Airborne Laser, and the Boeing and Science Applications International Corporation Future Combat Systems.
+McCain supported ending the Boeing C-17 Globemaster III, the Boeing YAL-1 Airborne Laser, and the Boeing and Science Applications International Corporation Future Combat Systems.

 In 2016, McCain called the F-35 program a "scandal and a tragedy", noting a change in stance towards the topic from his 2012 position, as seen when an Arizonan airbase was chosen for the aircraft he lauded it as "the greatest combat aircraft in the history of the world".

 Pork barrel spending (earmarks)

 McCain was called one of the Senate's most outspoken critics of pork barrel spending.

 On April 16, 2007, McCain gave a speech on the U.S. economy to the Economic Club of Memphis.
 He criticized wasteful spending and reiterated his promise to make any sponsors of pork or earmarks "famous" when he becomes president.

 In March 2008, Gannett News Service reported that McCain's home state of Arizona ranked last in federal earmarks, because three of the state's ten lawmakers in Washington – McCain and House Republicans Jeff Flake and John Shadegg – refuse to ask for any federal money for local projects.
 In March 2008, he was one of twenty-nine U.S. Senators, including Obama and Clinton, to vote in favor of a one-year moratorium on earmarks.

-McCain says he hopes to stop special interests from lobbying for special projects.
-His 2008 campaign website includes the statement that "The federal government spends too much money, squanders precious resources on questionable projects pushed by special interests, and ignores the priorities of the American taxpayer."
+McCain said he hoped to stop special interests from lobbying for special projects.
+His 2008 campaign website included the statement that "The federal government spends too much money, squanders precious resources on questionable projects pushed by special interests, and ignores the priorities of the American taxpayer."
 Earmarks total about $18 billion a year, according to independent estimates.
 However, on August 2, 2007, he voted against a bi-partisan bill to provide greater transparency in the legislative process and to regulate lobbyists.